Resident parking permit prices

 Basic permit price (select only one)

-CO2 emission band Engine Size (cc)
+CO2 Band CO2 range Engine Size (cc) Price

 Extra charges and discounts - applied to the basic permit price above